-Michael T. Prior, 49, has been our President and Chief Executive Officer since December 2005 and an officer of the Company since June 2003.
+Michael T. Prior, 50, has been our President and Chief Executive Officer since December 2005 and an officer of the Company since June 2003.
 He was elected to the Board in May 2008.
-Previous to joining the company, Mr. Prior was a partner with Q Advisors LLC, a Denver-based investment banking and financial advisory firm focused on the technology and telecommunications sectors.
+Previous to joining the company, Mr. Prior was a partner with Q Advisors LLC, a Denver based investment banking and financial advisory firm focused on the technology and telecommunications sectors.
 Mr. Prior began his career as a corporate attorney with Cleary Gottlieb Steen & Hamilton LP in London and New York.
-He received a B.A. degree from Vassar College and a J.D. degree, summa cum laude, from Brooklyn Law School.
+He received a B.A. degree from Vassar College and a J.D. degree , summa cum laude , from Brooklyn Law School.
 Mr. Prior currently serves on the Board of Directors of the Competitive Carriers Association.
-Michael is also an active member of the Board of Trustees of Essex County Community Foundation, an area non-profit organization which serves to promote philanthropy and support charitable activities in the community.
 He is the son of Cornelius B. Prior, Jr., Chairman of our Board.
 In 2008, Mr. M. Prior was named Entrepreneur of the Year for the New England Region by Ernst & Young LLP and One of America's Best CEOs by DeMarche Associates, Inc.

-Mr. M. Prior was selected to serve as a director on our Board due to his position as Chief Executive Officer of the Company and his broad experience in many sectors of the telecommunications industry.
+Mr. M. Prior was selected to serve as a director on our Board due to his position as Chief Executive Officer of the Company and his broad experience in the telecommunications industry.

-Charles J. Roesslein, 65, has been a director of ours since April 2002 and is the Chair of our Audit Committee and a member of our Compensation and Nominating Committees.
+Charles J. Roesslein, 66, has been a director of ours since April 2002 and is the Chair of our Audit Committee and a member of our Compensation and Nominating Committees.
 He currently is the Chief Executive Officer of Austin Tele-Services Partners, LP, a telecommunications provider, and has been a director of National Instruments Corporation since July 2000.
 He is a retired officer of SBC Communications.
 Mr. Roesslein previously served as Chairman of the Board of Directors, President and Chief Executive Officer of Prodigy Communications Corporation from June of 2000 until December of 2000.
 He served as President and Chief Executive Officer of SBC-CATV from October 1999 until May 2000, and as President and Chief Executive Officer of SBC Technology Resources from August 1997 to October 1999.